Physalis plants are mainly grown in the garden for their attractive lantern shaped seeds.

-Some of the common names for Physalis include Chinese Lanterns, Winter cherry, Husk tomato and Cape Gooseberry.
+Some of the common names for Physalis include Chinese Lanterns, Winter cherry, Husk tomato, and Cape Gooseberry.

 The seeds of Physalis can be sown outdoors on the soil surface in spring or summer.

 You can start off Chinese lanterns by sowing the seeds indoors first, do this at the start of spring.

-When growing it is best to regularly water Chinese Lanterns, Cape Gooseberry, and other Physalis.
+Once growing, it is best to regularly water Chinese Lanterns, Cape Gooseberry, and other Physalis plants.
 The stems should be cut back to ground level in the autumn.